mbilalnust/Customer-Segmentation-Advanced/README.md

 ## Method 1: Kmeans

-Kmeans is a commonly used clustering method, and we will dive into it to demonstrate advanced analysis techniques.
-The complete procedure can be found in the Jupyter notebook titled `kmeans.ipynb`.
+I start with Kmeans, a commonly used clustering method, where I demonstrate advanced analysis techniques.
+You can find my complete procedure in the Jupyter notebook titled `kmeans.ipynb`.

 ## Method 2: Kprototype
-Method to create clusters when you have a mix of features (categorical and numerical).
-Jupyter notebook titled `kprototypes.ipynb`.
+Here, I explore a method to create clusters when dealing with a mix of features (categorical and numerical).
+Check out my implementation in the Jupyter notebook titled `kprototypes.ipynb`.

 ## Method 3: LLM + Kmeans
-The jewel in the crown, where you will find how to apply llm to obtain impeccable results in cluttering projects Jupyter notebook titled `embedding.ipynb`.
+This is my favorite part of the project, where I demonstrate how to apply LLM to obtain impressive results in clustering projects.
+You can find my approach in the Jupyter notebook titled `embedding.ipynb`.